Transitioning from Manufacturing to Trading: Do We Still Need to File ESIC Returns?

 anilal55

-Hi, If a company stops manufacturing and engages in trading can it just stop filing it's ESIC returns or it needs to intimate the Esic Department ?
+If a company stops manufacturing and engages in trading, can it just stop filing its ESIC returns, or does it need to intimate the ESIC Department?

 Dinesh Divekar

-The subscription to the ESIC depends on the number of employees and not on the type of business activity.
-Suppose you were to do trading all along even then also ESI was applicable to your company.
-Therefore, please confirm what is the strength of the employees?
+Dear Anil, The subscription to the ESIC depends on the number of employees and not on the type of business activity.
+Suppose you were to do trading all along; even then, ESI was applicable to your company.
+Therefore, please confirm what is the strength of the employees.

-Going further, you may note that when the company registers for the ESI and over a period of time the number of employees reduces to such a level where payment of ESI is not mandatory.
-However, even then also the company has to remit the ESI contributions.
-In such a case, reduction of the strength is not an applicable criterion.
+Going further, you may note that when the company registers for the ESI and over a period of time the number of employees reduces to such a level where the payment of ESI is not mandatory.
+However, even then, the company has to remit the ESI contributions.
+In such a case, the reduction of the strength is not an applicable criterion.

-Lastly, if your company has shifted from manufacturing to trading only then better to change the labour license.
-Earlier you must have registered under the Factory Act.
+Lastly, if your company has shifted from manufacturing to trading only, then it's better to change the labor license.
+Earlier, you must have registered under the Factory Act.
 With the change in business activity, you need to register under the Shops and Establishment Act.
 This is also important.

 Thanks,